savonet/liquidsoap/doc/content/quick_start.md

 an infallible one.
 Depending on the situation, many solutions are available.
 The function `mksafe` takes a source and returns an infallible source, streaming silence when the input stream becomes unavailable.
-In a radio-like stream, silence is not the prefered solution, and you will probably prefer to `fallback` on an infallible "security" source:
+In a radio-like stream, silence is not the preferred solution, and you will probably prefer to `fallback` on an infallible "security" source: